brigidar/galaxy_workflows/README.md

 blastn hit(maxlen), as well if there are additional hits of lower quality (blenghts).

-### Post-processing (workflow B.3 optional)
+#### Post-processing (workflow B.3 optional)
 The SNPs multifasta is converted to phylip to run on PhyML.
 The filtered table is processed to provide genotypes and summary of SNP characteristics.
 Please provide the name of the reference genome in the genotyper summary tab.
+It also provides a png of the SNPS along the genome.